 1 of every 4 companies suffered at least one email security breach, Hornetsecurity survey finds

+Study examines email security levels and concerns among businesses using Microsoft 365

-A recent survey of 420+ businesses found that 1 in 4 reported an email-related security breach.
-Of these security breaches, 36% were caused by phishing attacks.LONDON, UNITED KINGDOM, August 12, 2021 /EINPresswire.com/ -- Email security is one of the main topics of concern for any IT department, and for good reason.
+/EIN News/ -- London, United Kingdom, Aug.
+12, 2021 (GLOBE NEWSWIRE) -- Email security is one of the main topics of concern for any IT department, and for good reason.
 Security breaches often lead to loss of sensitive data, operation downtime, and lost revenue.
 A recent survey of 420+ businesses found that 23% of them, or 1 in 4, reported an email-related security breach.
 Of these security breaches, 36% were caused by phishing attacks targeting arguably the weakest point of any security system, end-users.

 The survey was conducted by the Hornetsecurity Group, a leading email security solutions provider.
 The company questioned businesses that use the Microsoft 365 platform looking to understand how they handle email security in an increasingly decentralized working environment.